The Nub Theory Explained

-A developing female nub also varies at different gestations, the gender will usually be easier to predict if the nub is seen to be imaging at 30 degrees less in relation to your baby's spine.
+A developing female nub also varies at different gestations, the sex will usually be easier to predict if the nub is seen to be imaging at 30 degrees less in relation to your baby's spine.

 Gestation plays a huge part in predicting a baby girl, the nub can be seen hanging off the end of the rump pointing downwards or sometimes shooting off the end of the baby also known as a 'rocket nub'.

 A female nub.
 (Confirmed by The Nubologists.)

 A female nub hanging off the rump of baby.
 (Confirmed by The Nubologists.)

 A nub shot known as a 'rocket nub'.
 (Confirmed by The Nubologists.)